sulemvn7/10_health_33791096/README.md

 This application is a Node.js web app built with Express that provides:

-Patients: Book, view, and search appointments.
+Book, view, and search appointments.

-Staff: Secure login and user management.
+Secure login and user management.

-Administrators: Track login activity with detailed audit logs.
+Track login activity with detailed audit logs.

 The app uses MySQL for storing data, EJS for templating, and bcrypt for secure password hashing.